jeog/SimpleOrderbook/README.md

 - n orders are inserted, ids are stored
     - 50% limits, 25% stops, 25% stop-limits
     - prices are distributed normally around the mid-point w/ a SD 5% of the range
-    - order sizes are distributed log-normally * 200 using a 0 mean and 1 SD
+    - order sizes are distributed log-normally * 200 (Gibrat's distribution)
-    - buy/sell for limits is dependent on price relative to mid-point (WANT NO TRADES)
+    - buy/sell for limits is dependent on price relative to mid-point (NO TRADES)
     - buy/sell condition for stops from a simple .50 benoulli
 - ids are randomly shuffled
 - loop through and remove each id